thinglabsoss/superbird-tool/Readme.md

 2. libusb
 3. pyamlboot from [github master branch](https://github.com/superna9999/pyamlboot)

-You need to install pyamlboot from [github master branch](https://github.com/superna9999/pyamlboot) because the current pypy package is too old, and is missing `bulkcmd` functionality.
+You need to install pyamlboot from the [master branch](https://github.com/superna9999/pyamlboot) on GitHub because the current pypy package is too old, and is missing `bulkcmd` functionality.

 ### macOS